Sam J. Miller

-Sam J. Miller (born February 7, 1979) is an American science fiction, fantasy and horror short fiction author.
-His stories have appeared in publications such as Clarkesworld, Asimov's Science Fiction, and Lightspeed, along with over 15 "year's best" story collections.
-He was finalist for multiple Nebula Awards along with the World Fantasy and Theodore Sturgeon Awards.
-He won the 2013 Shirley Jackson Award for his short story "57 Reasons for the Slate Quarry Suicides."
-His debut novel, The Art of Starving, was published in 2017 and his novel Blackfish City won the 2019 John W. Campbell Memorial Award.
+Sam J. Miller (born February 7, 1979) is an American science fiction, fantasy, and horror author.
+His stories have appeared in magazines such as Clarkesworld, Asimov's Science Fiction, Lightspeed, and more.
+They've been reprinted in over 15 "Year's Best" collections.
+He has been a finalist for the Nebula Award, World Fantasy Award, and Theodore Sturgeon Award.
+His short story "57 Reasons for the Slate Quarry Suicides" won the 2013 Shirley Jackson Award.

-Life
+His second novel, Blackfish City, won the 2019 John W. Campbell Memorial Award.

+Early life and education

 Sam J. Miller grew up in Hudson, New York, where his family ran a butcher shop.
+He attended Rutgers University, where he studied Cinema Studies and Russian language and literature.
 He grew up Jewish and lives with his husband in New York City, where he works as a community organizer for a homelessness organization.

+Miller was a member of the 2012 Clarion Workshop, studying under authors Holly Black, Cassandra Clare and Ted Chiang.

 Career

-Miller studied writing as part at the 2012 Clarion Workshop under authors Holly Black, Cassandra Clare and Ted Chiang.

-Miller began regularly publishing his short stories in 2013 with "57 Reasons for the Slate Quarry Suicides" in Nightmare Magazine.
-The story later won the 2013 Shirley Jackson Award for best short fiction.
+Miller began publishing stories in ’zines and online in the early 2000s, but didn't make his first pro-sale until 2013.
+His short story "57 Reasons for the Slate Quarry Suicides" (Nightmare Magazine) won the 2013 Shirley Jackson Award for Best Short Fiction.
 His other stories have been published in magazines such as Clarkesworld, Asimov's Science Fiction, Apex Magazine, and Lightspeed.
-His stories have been reprinted in over 15 "year's best" story collections and have been a finalist for multiple Nebula Awards along with the World Fantasy and Theodore Sturgeon Memorial Awards.
+His stories have been reprinted in over 15 "Year's Best" story collections and have been a finalist for multiple Nebula Awards, along with the World Fantasy Award and Theodore Sturgeon Memorial Award.